nick3499/launches_spacex/README.md

     app.run()
 ```

-The block above has to do with running this app as a standalone module, in dev mode.
+The block above has to do with running this app as a standalone module.

 ```py
 import json